-Register online to receive your e-Card number.
-Use your e-Card to access downloadable audiobooks, ebooks, music, research databases and more.
+Register online to get your e-Card number.
+You can use your e-Card to download audiobooks, ebooks and music and access our research databases.

-Upgrade to a library card to borrow books, CDs and DVDs from one of our branch libraries.
-To upgrade, take your e-Card number to any branch, along with a current photo ID and proof of your current address.
+Upgrade to a Library card to borrow books, CDs and DVDs from one of our Library locations.
+To upgrade, take your e-Card number to any location, along with a current photo ID and proof of address.

 REGISTER ONLINE (Kitsap County Residents Only)

 Who can get an e-Card number?

 Only residents of Kitsap County can apply online at this time.
 An e-Card allows you to place holds on items and check out downloadable content like eBooks, digital magazines and music, as well as access our research databases.

 An individual is eligible for a Kitsap Regional Library card if they live, work, or own property in Kitsap County.
 An individual residing outside of the County may receive a card if they live in an area of Washington State that supports public library service.
 Library cards provide access to all of the resources in the library including research databases, ebooks, books, DVDs, CDs and more.